Sacusa/os161/design/asst-design.md

     The above function is the kernel-level function that implements the dup2 syscall.
 If the change is successful, 0 is returned.
 Otherwise, the error code is returned.

+1. __chdir__

+        int sys_chdir(userptr_t user_pathname_ptr);

+    The above function is the kernel-level function that implements the chdir syscall.
+If successful, 0 is returned.
+Otherwise, the error code is returned.

+1. __\_\_getcwd__

+        int sys___getcwd(userptr_t user_buf_ptr, size_t buflen, int *size);

+    The above function is the kernel-level function that implements the __getcwd syscall.
+If successful, 0 is returned, the current working directory is stored in the user buffer and the length of the current working directory is stored in size.
+Otherwise, the error code is returned and size is unchanged.

 ### 7. Exception Handling

 TODO